Gardening Plants & Flowers Shrubs

 • How do I protect my spirea in the winter?

-Japanese spirea is hardy to USDA cold hardiness zone 4 so it doesn't need any protection against freeze but it won't survive winters in colder zones.
+Japanese spirea is hardy to USDA cold hardiness zone 4, so it doesn't need any protection against freezing but won't survive winters in colder zones.
 Because the shrub blooms on new wood, winter chills won't damage the buds.

 • Does spirea bloom all summer long?